CrazyChickenDev/College-transcript-Generator/README.md

 # CPE461-Transcript-File-Generator
-A Result file generator program.
+A Transcript file generator program.
 This program was designed to generate a <kbd>.docx</kbd> file which consists of students' result details, grading and remarks.

 Note: The contents of the input file however must follow a structure.